 Bagpipe music has strong connections to Gaelic culture and there are roughly two main styles of music played on the bagpipes, Ceòl Mór and Ceòl Beag.
 In Gaelic, this means 'big music' and 'little music'.
 Ceòl Mór includes the pibroch style, a slow, more classical form of traditional bagpipe musical while Ceòl Beag includes things like jigs, reels, strathspeys and slow airs - the type of stuff that gets people on the dance floor.

 Of course, we love the pipes, but Scottish music comes in several genres and it has played an important part in social and cultural life for generations of Scots.
 Folk music evenings and traditional music sessions still take place in many pubs around Scotland, where you can often turn up with your instrument of choice and just join in!
-And of course, there are pleny of trad music festivals and gigs held the length and breadth of the country year round.
+And of course, there are pleny of trad music festivals and gigs held the length and breadth of the country year round, or maybe you'd prefer to get your toes tapping at a summer music festival.

 You’re also likely to hear traditional music played in the streets in many of Scotland’s cities, with buskers entertaining the crowds at all times of the year with stirring renditional of beautiful Scottish folk songs and classical fiddle tunes.

 You might hear instruments such as: